Home / Vegetarian Protein Recipes / Quick and Easy Tofu Stir-Fry with Hoisin Sauce Recipe

 • Wrap tofu block in paper towels and gently press to remove excess water.
 Cut into 1-inch cubes then place cubes on a large plate lined with paper towels.
 Place more paper towels on top of the tofu and gently press to dry.
 Don't press too hard, this makes the tofu tough and dry.

-• Combine water, Hoisin, sesame oil, soy, and the 1/2 teaspoon pepper in a medium bowl and whisk until smooth.
+• Combine 1/4 cup water, 2 tablespoons hoisin, 2 tablespoons sesame oil, 2 tablespoons soy sauce, and the 1/2 teaspoon pepper in a medium bowl and whisk until smooth.

 • Add remaining 2 tablespoons oil to the pan.
-Once shimmering add mushrooms, give a toss so they are coated in oil then let cook, undisturbed until golden on the bottom, about 2 minutes.
-Give a quick stir then add garlic and ginger and stir-fry 1 minute.
-Add bell pepper and peas and cook 2 minutes more, then add sauce, tofu, and scallions and cook 3 to 4 minutes more, stirring often, until peas are tender.
+Once shimmering add 8 ounces mushrooms, give a toss so they are coated in oil then let cook, undisturbed until golden on the bottom, about 2 minutes.
+Give a quick stir then add the tablespoon of garlic and tablespoon of ginger and stir-fry 1 minute.
+Add chopped bell pepper and 8 ounces peas and cook 2 minutes more, then add sauce, tofu, and scallions and cook 3 to 4 minutes more, stirring often, until peas are tender.

 • Serve, garnished with extra thinly sliced scallions over steamed rice or noodles.